Deleting Personal Data of Customers in Compliance with the European Union's Data Protection Regulation

 Please note that this tutorial does not constitute legal advice.

-If a customer contacts you as a merchant and requests to receive a complete list of all personal data which has been collected by you, you have to be aware of the following commercetools resources that may contain or refer to customer data:
+If a customer contacts you as a merchant and requests to receive a complete list of all personal data which has been collected by you, you have to be aware of the resources supporting the storage of personal data.

-For each of the resource listed above, it is possible to conduct customer specific retrievals.
+For each of the resources supporting the storage of personal data, it is possible to conduct customer specific retrievals.
 Here is an overview of the retrievals needed to be performed:

 - Customer: Get Customer